ioBroker/ioBroker.history/README.md

 - **limit** - do not return more entries than limit
 - **ignoreNull** - if null values should be include (false), replaced by last not null value (true) or replaced with 0 (0)
 - **aggregate** - aggregate method:
-    - *m4* - used M4 algorithm.
+    - *minmax* - used special algorithm.
 Splice the whole time range in small intervals and find for every interval max, min, start and end values.
     - *max* - Splice the whole time range in small intervals and find for every interval max value and use it for this interval (nulls will be ignored).
     - *min* - Same as max, but take minimal value.
     - *average* - Same as max, but take average value.